quon-titative-biology/scAlign/README.md

 ## Package requirements

 Guide to installing python and Tensorflow on different operating systems.
+Note Python 3.6.x should be installed, not Python 3.7 or higher.

 ### (Python)
   #### On Windows: